 The Company has not early adopted any standards, interpretations or amendments before their effective date.
+The Company is currently evaluating the impact of adoption of these standards on its financial statements.

 New standards, interpretations and amendments adopted by the Company